via-edge-ai/meta-rity/docs/faq.rst

 The wwan5g service depends on the usbhub service in order to function properly.
 Please ensure that they are running in the correct order.

+Note: genio-1200-evk uses 2 transisters to control the module instead of using direct pin control as genio-700-evk.
+The enable/disable definition of pinctrls were different from each board.